burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 18. Unsigned operand and lower-ranked signed operand $\to$ unsigned type.

 19. If the prototype is controlled by an ellipsis `...`, i.e., the function obtains varying argument numbers, then:
-* the usual unary conversions are performed on the operands.
+* The usual unary conversions are performed on the operands.
 * `float` is always promoted to `double` (the `float` is not converted into a `double` if there is no ellipsis and the call is fully prototype-driven)

 # Namespaces